Why Somerset is the UK food hotspot you’ve been missing out on

 Forget Cornwall and the Cotswolds, Somerset is the UK food hotspot you’ve been missing out on

-Rivalling the quality restaurants of Cornwall and the must-be-seen-in places of the Cotswolds, Somerset went from somewhere to pass through to the hottest countryside weekend destination – Emma Henderson discovers where to go
+Rivalling the quality restaurants of Cornwall and the must-be-seen-in areas of the Cotswolds, Somerset went from somewhere to pass through to the hottest countryside weekend destination.
+Emma Henderson discovers where to go

 Your support helps us to tell the story